TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### D

-The 'D' collection contains 7 languages, of which 1 is tested, and 24 code snippets.
+The 'D' collection contains 7 languages, of which 2 are tested, and 24 code snippets.

 - [D](https://sampleprograms.io/languages/d)
 - [Dale](https://sampleprograms.io/languages/dale)